 “Thank you for a great site, fantastic games, good service and very quick reply.
 Keep up the good work.”
 Ole Martin Brodwall, Norway

 We offer a Cast Iron Guarantee on all our murder mystery games.
-If you're not completely satisfied with The Food is to Die For then please let us know within 30 days and we will refund you.
-See our full terms and conditions here.
+If you’re not completely satisfied with The Food is to Die For then please let us know within 30 days and we will refund you.
+See our full terms and conditions, and our refund policy.

 Trouble downloading?
 If you have trouble downloading the game files, please first check your spam folder.
 If you still can’t find the download email, drop us a line at email@example.com with the name of the game and the email address you used to purchase it, and we’ll resend it.